(Online) Restorative Practices Certificate Program

 9 a.m.–4 p.m. (with breaks)

-If the above dates don’t work for you we encourage you to sign up for the waitlist and you’ll be among the first to know when a new program is announced.
+We encourage you to sign up for the waitlist and you’ll be among the first to know when a new program is announced.
+Thanks for your patience!

 Taught asynchronously via Zoom.
 Participants will need access to stable internet.